Dental Fluorosis: Much Ado about Nothing

 The incidence of fluorosis depends on the fluoride intake from all sources during the years when teeth are formed—usually up to the age of 12.
 In addition to fluoridated water, the sources can include fluoridated toothpaste, other therapeutic fluoride products, and foods and beverages.
 Fluoride given to adolescents and adults does not and cannot cause them to develop fluorosis.

-Since 1962, the recommended level of fluoridated water averaged 1 part of fluoride per million parts of water.
-When recent studies showed that the intake of fluoride from other sources had increased, the U.S. Environmental Protection Agency and the U.S. Department of Health and Human Services jointly proposed to lower the recommended level for fluoridation to 0.7 parts per million .
+For more than 40 years, the recommended level of fluoridated water in the United States and Canada averaged 1 part of fluoride per million parts of water.
+When studies showed that the intake of fluoride from other sources had increased, the relevant government agencies lowered their recommendation to 0.7 parts per million [5,6].

 - Beltran-Aguilar E and others.
 Prevalence and severity of dental fluorosis in the United States, 1999-2004.
 NCHS Data Brief No. 53, Nov 2010.